Trump Needed (and Got) a Lot of Help to Be This Corrupt

 Cushman Wakefield appraised several of the Trump properties at issue in the lawsuit, including 40 Wall Street in Manhattan, Seven Springs Estate in Westchester County, N.Y., and the Trump National Golf Club in Los Angeles.

-The investigation also resulted in Trump’s accounting firm, Mazurs, disavowing their work for him and instructing the business to inform anyone who may have relied on their work of the disavowal.
+The investigation also resulted in Trump’s accounting firm, Mazars, disavowing their work for him and instructing the business to inform anyone who may have relied on their work of the disavowal.

 This is not the first time the New York Attorney General’s office has sued a Trump business over what appears in hindsight to be flagrant violations.
 In 2018, Trump’s non-profit foundation was sued for violating non-profit laws by being used for such purposes as settling legal claims, paying for a $10,000 portrait of Trump, and becoming an arm of Trump’s campaign.
 As a result of the millions of dollars being improperly used, the non-profit was dissolved and Trump and his children, Ivanka, Don Jr. and Eric, were all temporarily barred from serving on any New York state non-profit.